MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 ROBOTS: NOINDEX, NOFOLLOW
 ---

-# Use OneDrive for Business and SharePoint Online or Stream for meeting recordings
+# Use OneDrive for Business and SharePoint or Stream for meeting recordings

 [!INCLUDE [template](includes/preview-feature.md)]